digitalaidseattle/plymouth-housing/src/docs/working-agreement.md

 ## Work-life Balance

-- Our office hours, when we can expect to collaborate via Microsoft Teams, phone or face-to-face are Monday to Friday 10AM - 5PM
-- We are not expected to answer emails past 6PM, on weekends or when we are on holidays or vacation.
-- We work in different time zones and respect this, especially when setting up recurring meetings.
+- We work in a volunteering org and respect this, especially when setting up recurring meetings.
 - We record meetings when possible, so that team members who could not attend live can listen later.

 ## Quality and not Quantity